bianca9901/cheers-quiz/README.md

 ## User Stories

 ### **First-Time Visitor Goals:**

+* As a first-time visitor my goal is to explore the Cheers Quiz website and understand its purpose and features.

 * As a first-time visitor my goal is to do the quiz so that I can test my current language knowledge.